-The percentage of episodes for members ages 3 months and older with a diagnosis of acute bronchitis/bronchiolitis who were not dispensed an antibiotic prescription between July 1 of the year prior to the measurement year and June 30 of the measurement year.
+The percentage of episodes for members ages 3 months and older with a diagnosis of acute bronchitis/bronchiolitis who were not dispensed a prescription for an antibiotic medication on or 3 days after the date of service for any outpatient, telephone, observation or ED visit, e-visit or virtual check-in with a diagnosis or acute bronchitis/bronchiolitis.

+Measure timeframe begins on July 1 of the year prior to the measurement year and ends on June 30 of the measurement year.